UnderNotic/minimal-mistakes/_posts/2020-04-10-http-multiplexing.md

   <img class="align-center" src="{{ site.url }}{{ site.baseurl }}/assets/images/http2-multiplexing/1.png" alt="">

-In case of http/2, there could be multiple requests flowing over 1 tcp connection.
+In case of http/2, there could be multiple requests flowing over one tcp connection.
 They are flowing independently, meaning requests does not have to end in any particular order.
-In case of http/1, single tcp connection can have only one active request going through it.
+With `http/1`, single tcp connection can have only one active request going through it.

-## Note about http/1.1

-Pipelining introduced in http/1.1, is similar to multiplexing but not as powerful.
+Pipelining introduced in `http/1.1`, is similar to multiplexing but not as powerful.
 In this approach requests have to return back to the client with the same order they were send to the server.
-Basically this can cause situation when requests which ended faster will be waiting for even one slow request to finish.
+Basically this can cause situation when requests which ended faster will be waiting for even one slow request to finish.  <br/><br/>
 Pipelining didn't get enough traction and has it own set of problems, thus it is not being used in any of modern browser.
-Instead http/2 multiplexing is taking place of what pipelining was meant to be.
+Instead `http/2` multiplexing is taking place of what pipelining was meant to be.
+{: .notice--info}

 ## Dem puppies

-To showcase how multiplexing works in real life, I've created nodejs server, which is serving website files using http/1 and http/2
+To showcase how multiplexing works in real life, I've created nodejs server, which is serving website files using `http/1` and `http/2`

 - website consist of 12 picture of puppies
 - each picture is around ~~300KB in size